shainisoni1696/shainisoni1696/README.md

 #### About me :coffee:	:computer:	:keyboard:	:ledger:

-- Software developement Engineer
+- Product Manager who was once a Software developement Engineer
+- I love solving problems and analysing market trends.
 - I speak fluent C++, Java, Python.
-- All about learning and building cool stuff.
+- All about learning and building cool and impactful stuff.
-- Fun fact: You can always find me sitting in a corner, sipping my hot tea and fighting with my fellow errors.
+- Fun fact: You can always find me sitting in a corner, sipping my hot tea and brainstroming a impactful solution for a problem.

 ##### Connect on [Linkedin](https://www.linkedin.com/in/shaini-soni-9a9126157/) or [drop a mail](shainisoni1696@gmail.com)